 One of USA's notable characteristics from the early 2000s to the 2010s was their programming choices and their focus on unique characters, which gave the network the tag line USA: Characters Welcome .
 They liked to make new shows with unique premises starring talented but largely unrecognized C- or D-list actors, but with an optimistic edge to their characters who are usually Jerks with Hearts of Gold and promoted by the network under a theme known as the "Blue Skies" concept.
 This worked out pretty well; how many Emmys did Monk win again?answer Often, they guest-starred actors from cancelled shows on sister NBC Universal networks Syfy and NBC.

 Starting in The New '10s, USA began moving away from its "Blue Skies" programming concept and deliberately commissioned series that were significantly Darker and Edgier and Hotter and Sexier than the frothy procedurals the network had become known for.
 Shows like Suits, Complications, Satisfaction, and Mr. Robot all featured dramatic storylines along with more swearing, sex, and drug use.
 Even older comedic shows like Royal Pains started veering towards drama rather than laughs.
-To some, this symbolized USA's entry into a Dork Age as the response to many shows was that they were being "adult" simply for the sake of being "adult" rather than actually addressing mature themes through meaningful stories.
+To some, this symbolized USA's entry into an Audience-Alienating Era as the response to many shows was that they were being "adult" simply for the sake of being "adult" rather than actually addressing mature themes through meaningful stories.
 The fact that outside of Suitsnote and Mr. Robotnote many of these new shows had short runs seems to be testament to that.
 In fact, not a single USA show that debuted from 2012 to 2015 managed to survive.
 However, it is a decision USA stuck to.
-When Royal Pains, the last of the "Blue Skies"-era shows, ended in 2016 and USA longer had any truly family-friendly programming on its slate or in development.
+When Royal Pains, the last of the "Blue Skies"-era shows, ended in 2016, USA no longer had any truly family-friendly programming on its slate or in development.